Simplerer/ready-a-readme/SampleREADME.md

   - [Questions](#questions)

   ## Description
-  yo
+  good

   ## Installation
-  oy
+  no

   ## Usage
-  oops

   ## License
-  This application is covered under the GPLv3 licensing.
+  This application is covered under the BSD3-clause licensing.
   For information on what this license covers please visit this source [Choose a License](https://choosealicense.com/appendix/)

   ## Contributing
-  bloa
+  N/A

   ## Tests
-  ooob
+  N/A

   ## Questions
-  If you need any more information on using this application, my email is yo.
+  If you need any more information on using this application, my email is at@at.
-  My GitHub profile can be located here - >  [oy](https://github.com/oy)  < -
+  My GitHub profile can be located here - >  [tuop](https://github.com/tuop)  < -